Kenora: Tourism

 Kenora, a site of natural attractions, has visitors from all over the world year round.
 In the summer months visitors come to the area to undertake activities including swimming, biking, fishing, hiking, and boating.
 Kenora's tourist industry is also active during the winter months as visitors come not only to observe its natural environment but also to partake in ice fishing, snowboarding, skiing (both downhill and cross country) and snowmachining.

 Kenora has two travel information centres.
-One is the newly renovated (2011) pavilion, located on the Harbourfront (the blue and grey building on Bernier Dr).
-The second information centre, called the Discovery Centre, opened July 22, 2011, and serves visitors year-round from its location at 931 Lake View Drive (just off of highway 17 West aka the Trans Canada highway).
+One is the newly renovated (2011) pavilion, located on the Harbourfront.
+The second information centre, called the Discovery Centre, opened July 22, 2011, and serves visitors year-round from its location at 931 Lake View Drive (just off of Highway 17 West, also known as the Trans Canada highway).

 Arts and culture

 The Lake of the Woods Museum and Douglas Family Art Centre are located at The MUSE.

 Harbourfront, a park on the shore of Lake of the Woods, hosts the city's annual winter and summer festivals, as well as concerts.

-Huskie the Muskie, a 40 ft statue of a fighting muskellunge, is located in McLeod Park.
+Husky the Muskie, a 40 ft statue of a fighting muskellunge, is located in McLeod Park.

 The city's downtown core has a public arts project, with 20 murals depicting the region's history painted on buildings in the business district.

 The city is home to a major international freshwater bass fishing tournament.

 Kenora is sometimes stereotyped as an archetypal "hoser" community, evidenced by the phrase "Kenora dinner jacket" as a nickname for a hoser's flannel shirt.

 St. Alban's Anglican Cathedral is in Kenora.

-The now defunct Kenora Thistles ice hockey won the Stanley Cup in 1907, making Kenora the smallest city to have ever won the trophy.
+The now-defunct Kenora Thistles ice hockey won the Stanley Cup in 1907, making Kenora the smallest city to have ever won the trophy.
 Many local contemporary ice hockey clubs pay homage to the team by using its name, including the town's amateur, junior, and senior-level men's team.

 Government

 Kenora is represented in the House of Commons by Conservative MP Eric Melillo, and in the Legislative Assembly of Ontario by MPP Greg Rickford of the Progressive Conservative Party of Ontario.

-Kenora has been served by two mayors since the municipal amalgamation in 2000.
-Dave Canfield served from 2000 until 2006, when he was defeated by Len Compton in the 2006 municipal election; Compton did not run in the 2010 municipal election, however, and Canfield was re-elected as his successor.
+Dave Canfield served as mayor from 2000 until 2006, when he was defeated by Len Compton in the 2006 municipal election; Compton did not run in the 2010 municipal election, however, and Canfield was re-elected as his successor.
+The current mayor is Andrew Poirier.

 Some residents of Kenora, citing dissatisfaction with the level of government service provided to the region by the provincial government, have proposed that the region secede from Ontario to join the province of Manitoba.